The Market People

 Growing up in a small town that puts on a big furniture show a couple times a year definitely had its perks, not the least of which was that my family, as well as the families of my cousins and school chums, had nice furniture.
 Buying showroom samples was easy, and everybody knew somebody who could get them a discount on fabric, a dining table, a mattress set or a nice sofa/loveseat combo.
 It wasn't until I was well into life as a homeowner in Washington that I realized some people buy furniture to last for years.

 During the 1960s, I spent many afternoons at my best friend's house talking and doing homework on a sectional sofa designed and built by her father.
 And it was almost identical to a sectional sofa designed and built by my uncle, except the latter was upholstered in dark green vinyl, and the former was upholstered in a sort of dark green boucle with blue piping.
-Back then, it seemed perfectly normal at age 8 to know that kind of thing.
+Back then, it seemed perfectly normal at age 8 to know that

 My daughters humored me by donning Home Accents Today shirts in Chapel Hill last Mothers Day.
 The oldest, a P.R./social media consultant, worked her third High Point Market this past April.